wallpunch/vpn3c/README.md

 - Android Client Guide (Coming Soon...)
 - Windows Client Guide (Coming Soon...)

-*1*I will make a Linux version eventually but it is low priority for me because almost none of my potential customers use Linux.
+[^1]: I will make a Linux version eventually but it is low priority for me because almost none of my potential customers use Linux.
-*2*I would love to hear ideas on how to further automate things so no manual IDE operation is required for building/publishing.
+[^2]: I would love to hear ideas on how to further automate things so no manual IDE operation is required for building/publishing.